 I urge them to immediately contact the police, and we will come to them.

-He cannot say for certain when the formal identification of all eleven deceased can be completed.
+He cannot say for certain when the formal identification of all eleven deceased will be completed.
 He refers to other similar situations, such as the terrorist attack on Drottninggatan in Stockholm, which took 48 hours.

 My goal is for it to be the same here.